tamarott/SinGAN/README.md

 Advanced option: Specify quantization_flag to be True, to re-train *only* the injection level of the model, to get a on a color-quantized version of upsamled generated images from previous scale.
 For some images, this might lead to more realistic results.

 ### Super Resolution
-To super resolve an image, Please run:
+To super resolve an image, please run:
 ```
 python3 SR.py --input_name <LR_image_file_name>
 ```